 Sponsorship for the campaign originated through a grant from the Institute of Museum and Library Services (IMLS): ”Libraries Leading in Digital Inclusion and Disaster Response via TV WhiteSpace Wireless Connections.”
 Five libraries in ME, GA, NE, SD and WA will receive awards under the IMLS grant.

-The award seeks libraries who will initiate partnership projects with neighboring anchor institutions to explore and develop innovative uses for TV WhiteSpace (TVWS) units to support remote fixed and portable library hotspots at new locations in their communities.
+These funds will underwrite the costs of equipment and installation for libraries who’ve initiated partnership projects with other community institutions to explore and develop innovative uses for TV WhiteSpace (TVWS) network technologies to support remote fixed and portable library access points at new locations in their communities starting this summer.

 “This initiative will further explore the role of libraries as leading community anchors promoting access and inclusion through strategic technology integration.
 There’s a nice intersection between what we’re implementing and the concept of community anchors, which has been used by IMLS to describe the role of libraries in providing civic engagement, cultural opportunities, and economic vitality to communities,” says project Co-director Kristen Rebmann of SJSU.

 Project outreach and proposals review are being supported by the Schools, Health and Libraries Broadband Coalition (SHLB), the National Digital Inclusion Alliance (NDIA) and the The Information Technology Disaster Resource Center (ITDRC).

 IMLS award winners

 - Millinocket, ME

 - Beatrice, NE